 Late Binding of Syntax

 One more topic before looking at the data types for parameters and arguments: The data types of arguments may describe information without specifying a concrete syntax in which to store that data.
 When (or before) the data types are used as arguments in a concrete interface, they must bind to a specific syntax for representation.

-In Figure 19, the number of bits for the enumerated modes is specified in the definition of the arguments.
-The “TECid” argument obtains its syntax by reference to a type named “uint8” defined in the foundation EDS.
+The definition of “tecMode” in Figure 5-4 says nothing about the number of bits to be used to represent the number in the enumeration.
+In Figure 5-3, the number of bits for the enumerated modes is specified in the definition of the arguments.
+The “mode” argument refers to “tecMode”, and obtains its syntax by reference to a type named “uint8” defined in the foundation EDS.
 A “foundation/uint8” is an 8-bit unsigned binary integer.
-The foundation EDS is used in this document as an example.
-A non-normative larger EDS that provides better coverage of types that may be useful will be distributed with the standard SEDS schema.

 Defining an Enumeration Data Type

-Discrete variables, like the operating modes in Figure 19, must be defined in a way that relates their values to concepts in some domain of knowledge.
-An example appears in Figure 20, which expands part of the <DataTypeSet> in the star tracker EDS.
+Discrete variables, like the operating modes in Figure 5-3, must be defined in a way that relates their values to concepts in some domain of knowledge.
+An example appears in Figure 5-4, which expands part of the <DataTypeSet> in the star tracker EDS.